-- (1) Remove the special tools from the lower control arm that were used for the removal of the large pivot bushing. - (2) Remove the large Bushing Disc, Special Tool 6602-2 from the threaded rod.
+- (1) Remove the special tools from the lower control arm that were used for the removal of the large pivot bushing. - (2) Remove the large Bushing Disc, Special Tool 6602-5 from the threaded rod.
 Leave the thrust bearing and washer on the threaded rod.
 Install the small Bushing Disc, Special Tool 6602-3 on the threaded rod and against thrust bearing (Fig. 5). - (3) Install the tools assembled in step 2 above through small lower control arm bushing and hole in lower control arm where large bushing was removed from (Fig. 6).
-Assemble the Cup, Special Tool 6602-2 thrust bearing, washer and long nut onto the threaded rod of Special Tool 6602.
-(Fig. 6).
-Cup, Special Tool 6602-2 is to be installed on threaded rod with cup facing out and undercut in large bushing hole of lower control arm (Fig. 6). - (4) Hold the threaded rod stationary and turn the long nut until the small pivot bushing is pulled out of the lower control arm.
+Assemble the Cup, Special Tool 6602-2 thrust bearing, washer and long nut onto the threaded rod of Special Tool 6602 (Fig. 6).
+Cup, Special Tool 6602-2 is to be installed on threaded rod with cup facing out and undercut in large bushing hole of lower control arm (Fig. 6).